-The series is part of the collaboration between Japanese visual novel developer nitro+ and video game manufacturer 5pb.
+The series is part of the collaboration between Japanese visual novel developer nitro+ and video game manufacturer 5pb./MAGES.
 Currently, the Science Adventure series covers six visual novels that are the mainline entries, though there are oodles of side material (manga, audio dramas, etc.) and fan discs that act as companion pieces to the mainline entries.
-The series is planned by Chiyomaru Shikura, the CEO of 5pb., music composed by Takeshi Abo and Zizz Studio, written by Naotaka Hayashi along with other writers, and features character designs by artists including Mutsumi Sasaki and Huke.
+The series is primarily written by Naotaka Hayashi (sole writer of Chaos;Head, Robotics;Notes, and all but one route of Steins;Gate), with idea guy Chiyomaru Shikura, the CEO of MAGES., music composed by Takeshi Abo and Zizz Studio, other supporting writers, and featuring character designs by artists including Mutsumi Sasaki and Huke.

 A list of the main works in the series:

 - Chaos;Head (updated version titled Chaos;Head Noah)

 - Steins;Gate 0 (updated version titled Steins;Gate 0 Elite (or will be, if it is ever released))

 A list of the spin-off games in the series:

 - Steins;Gate: Variant Space Octet